-Decomposition of the secondary education of the secondary schools and education secondary education.
-Several authors (Afonso, St. Aubyn, 2004; Koróny, Hronec, 2012) have studied the efficiency of secondary schools and education systems.
+Decomposition of the studied the efficiency of secondary schools and education systems.
 Based on efficiency, some rankings help schools and their founders improve their performance.
 Also, these results can affect students' choices when choosing a school institution for further study.